LathamZ/ECCorrect/README.md

 # ECCorrect
 A python software which can detect &amp; correct the encoding of your file.
 Powered  by [Chardet](https://github.com/chardet/chardet).

+The currently routine of this software is:

+1. Detect the encoding of your file.
+2. Decode the file using the encoding detected.
+3. Encode the content with 'UTF-8' and save to the file.

 ## Install